 - 3 tablespoons melted butter

 Heat 1/2 cup water to boiling, add the butter and stir to melt.
 Pour into blender and add dry milk, sugar & vanilla.

-Cover and blend on high speed for about 20 seconds or until smooth.
+Cover and first pulse, then blend on high speed for about 20 seconds or until smooth.

 Use immediately, store in refrigerator in a covered container for about a week